Ka-be/StarWars-intro/README.md

 <img src="img/logo.svg" width=30%>

-A full Sass Star Wars introduction
+The iconic Star Wars opening, made with the Force.

 ---